MikeRaffa/netTTS/README.txt

 # netTTS

+## Overview

 netTTS is a TCP/IP service that converts text to speech.
 It can be built from source code on any recent Windows machine without requireing any tools that are not part of the standard Windows installation.

-Windows does not inclue the equivalent of "netcat", so in order to test the installation you'll need either cygwin, WSL, a third party netcat program or access to a linux system on your local network, more below.
+However, Windows does not inclue the equivalent of "netcat", so in order to test the installation you'll need either cygwin, WSL, a third party netcat program or access to a linux system on your local network, more below.